 The Securities and Futures Ordinance (Cap.
 571) of Hong Kong (the "SFO"), which came into operation in April 2003, introduced a substantial change to the conduct of securities business by banks.
 Banks are no longer exempted from the relevant regulations when they engage in securities business.
 Instead they are required to apply for registration with the SFC, which means they will have to meet the Fit and Proper Criteria set by the SFC.
 Likewise, staff engaged by banks in securities business will have to meet the Fit and Proper Criteria applicable to staff of brokerage firms.
 It is a statutory condition of registration for banks that each member of staff engaged by them in securities business is a fit and proper person.
 Banks will also have to comply with the various regulatory requirements set by the SFC in relation to their securities business, including the subsidiary legislation and the business conduct codes.
-Under the SFO, banks and their securities staff will be subject to the same range of disciplinary actions that are applicable to brokers and their staff in case they are guilty of misconduct or otherwise not fit and proper.
+Under the SFO, banks and their securities staff in case they are guilty of misconduct or otherwise not fit and proper.